NIT-Administrative-Systems/ado-alumni-docs/README.md

 ## Configuration
 This site is built on [VuePress](https://vuepress.vuejs.org/guide/).
-Comprised primarily of markdown files, it's easy to modify and preview right on GitHub.
+Comprised primarily of markdown files, the site is easy to modify and preview right on GitHub.

 Once on the site itself, the fastest way to update is by clicking the 'Edit Page' link at the bottom of a page.
 This will bring you directly to GitHub with an editor open.